akhiltiwari13/cv-gen/artifacts/input_markdown_resumes/real-akhil.md

 - Built Spring-based APIs for core banking and C# UI apps for contact center.
 - Reduced UI latency by 15% by identifying redundant service calls and poor pagination.
 - Built fallback UIs to support continuity during vendor outages (T-Sys).
-- Maintained CI pipelines and participated in weekly UAT releases with global teams.
 - Developed business process management workflow from scratch for "consumer fraud" scenario.

 ---